Skip to main content

 • Cell phone and local sim card (sites will assist with getting a local sim)

 All courses, faculty, credits, and official transcripts at Verto locations are delivered by our accredited Academic Provider, the University of New Haven (UNewHaven).
-As a participant in the William & Mary Spring Pathway program your courses have been reviewed for transferability from William & Mary so you can have confidence in knowing how the courses you select will transfer.
-Below you will find more information in the William & Mary FAQs.
+As a participant in the William & Mary Spring Pathway Program, your courses have been reviewed for transferability from William & Mary o you can have confidence in knowing you will receive transfer credit for these courses.
+Refer to the William & Mary FAQ “Academic & Degree Paths” for more information.

-As a Verto Academic Provider, the University of New Haven provides oversight to support high quality academic experiences for all Verto participants.
+As a Verto Academic Provider, the University of New Haven provides oversight to support high-quality academic experiences for all Verto participants.
 All students who complete courses during the Verto Study Abroad Experience will receive an official transcript from the University of New Haven.

 Recognized for academic excellence by The Princeton Review and the U.S. News & World Report, the University of New Haven elevates your global learning and pairs seamlessly with Verto Education’s experiential and community programming.